Contact Us

 Is your implementation designed to survive a vendor contract expiry?
 If the vendor leaves after two years, does the lab's purpose leave with them?

 Scoring: Rate each 1 to 5 (1 = no answer; 5 = documented plan).
-Schools scoring 20+ are on track.
+Treat every question you cannot answer at 4 or 5 as an open gap to close before you sign a vendor contract.
 Request a facilitated diagnostic session.

 Why RAYSolute